OsamaAsghar786/rearrange/README.md

 this is a simple read me file for testing purpose.
 I had created it using nano text editor.
+Lets do some changes in file first.